Moffefe/MycoBox/docs/safety.md

 * changing Zigbee bindings,
 * changing environmental-control settings,
 * changing schedules,
+* changing environmental profiles,
 * updating firmware,
+* performing a Main Controller factory reset,
 * resetting the Zigbee network,

 observe the system and verify that all connected devices behave as expected.

-Automatic operation should only be enabled after the complete control path has been tested.
+Automatic operation should only be relied on after the complete control path has been tested.

 ---

 # Firmware updates

+Firmware updates temporarily interrupt normal environmental control.

 Do not disconnect power while firmware is being updated.

 An interrupted update may leave one of the controllers unable to start normally.

-The ESP32-H2 Zigbee Controller is especially sensitive because its update process rewrites the complete firmware image.
+The ESP32-H2 Zigbee Controller requires particular care because its update procedure rewrites the complete firmware image.

-Follow:
+After an ESP32-H2 update, Zigbee devices must be paired again and actuator bindings should be verified before unattended operation resumes.

+See:

 [Firmware Updates](firmware-update.md)

-before performing an update.

 ---